 Mr Gordon was selected to undertake 2 sought after fellowships with world leading surgeons in Sydney, Australia.
 He spent a year learning state of the art techniques and developing his skills in foot and ankle sports and complex reconstructive surgery and sports knee surgery.
 Upon his return, he underwent a trauma fellowship at The Royal London Hospital Trauma Centre, treating the most complex, severely injured patients.

-Mr Gordon’s interests are treatment of foot, ankle and knee conditions in particular minimally invasive surgery and sports injuries (tendon, ligament, cartilage, fractures) and arthroscopy (keyhole).
-He performs minimally invasive hallux valgus (bunion) and toe deformity corrections as well as knee, ankle and toe joint replacements.
+Mr Gordon’s interests are treatment of foot and ankle conditions in particular minimally invasive bunion surgery and sports injuries (tendon, ligament, cartilage, fractures) and arthroscopy (keyhole).
+He performs minimally invasive hallux valgus (bunion) and toe deformity corrections as well as ankle and toe joint replacements.

 Minimally Invasive Surgery